sovitgarg/youtube_rag_project/README.md

 ## 🙋‍♂️ Author

-Made by [Your Name] – feel free to reach out or fork and modify!
+Made by Sovit Garg – feel free to reach out or fork and modify!